 Introduction to NumPyro#

-NumPyro is a probabilistic programming library that combines the flexibility of numpy with the probabilistic modeling capabilities of pyro, making it an excellent choice for researchers and data scientists.
+NumPyro [Bingham et al., 2019, Phan et al., 2019] is a probabilistic programming library that combines the flexibility of numpy with the probabilistic modelling capabilities of pyro, making it an excellent choice for researchers and data scientists.
 In this introductory tutorial, we’ll explore the basics of numpyro and how to get started with probabilistic programming in a hands-on manner.

 Components of a Numpyro program#